-- to the Board of Directors: three times a year; - to the VINCI Autoroutes Management Committee: every month; - to operating departments: every month (with weekly monitoring of fatal accidents); - to the supervisory authority: annual "road safety" report as part of the performance report of each SCA.
+- to the Board of Directors: three times a year; - to the VINCI Autoroutes Management Committee: every month; - to operating departments: every month (with weekly monitoring of fatal accidents); - to the supervisory authority: annual "road safety" report as part of the performance report of each Motorway Concession Company (Société Concessionnaire d'Autoroute - SCA).

-Accidents occurring on the Cofiroute network are checked against the national BAAC (Bulletin d'Analyse des Accidents Corporels) file which is managed by the ONISR (French Road Safety Observatory) and each fatal accident is analysed in detail.
+Accidents occurring on the Cofiroute network are checked against the national BAAC (Bulletin d'Analyse des Accidents Corporels - Personal Injury Analysis Bulletin) file which is managed by the ONISR (French Road Safety Observatory) and each fatal accident is analysed in detail.

-The indicators at the end of December 2021 show figures that are more comparable with the year 2019 in terms of the number of kilometres travelled; however, compared to the year 2020, we note:
+The indicators at the end of December 2022 show figures that are more comparable with the year 2019 in terms of the number of kilometres travelled; however, compared to the year 2021, we note: